 Suppress these records from mailings and suspend or delete them from mailing databases.

-5A- The addressee has moved and the record cannot be updated by the NCOALink or ICOA products - the addressee is either a foreign move, box closed, moved and left no forwarding address, or the new address cannot be DPV verified
+5A- The addressee has moved and the record cannot be updated by the NCOALink or DACOA products.
+The addressee is either a foreign move, box closed, moved and left no forwarding address, or the new address can not be DPV verified.

 5C- Identified by the DSF² product as vacant - Note: Not all records identified by the DSF² product as vacant are scored as 5C - if the NCOALink product provides a change of address with an effective date within 4 months, it is assigned 1A

-Note: No USPS product contributed move information in the compilation of Infogroup Change of Address (ICOA).
+Note: No USPS product contributed move information in the compilation of Data Axle Change of Address (DACOA).